Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Related Work

 \section{Related Work}

-Frontier-based exploration \cite{frontier} is a seminal work that highlights the utility of autonomous exploration and active mapping.
+Frontier-based exploration \cite{frontier} is a seminal work that highlighted the utility of autonomous exploration and active mapping.
 It inspired methods \cite{geo_exp_1, geo_exp_2} that rely on geometric features, such as the boundaries between free and unknown space (frontiers) and the volume that would be revealed by new sensor observations.
 Due to their intuitive formulation and low computational requirements, geometry-based exploration methods continue to be widely employed in active perception.
-Recent works include semantics-assisted indoor exploration \cite{geo_exp_3}, active 3D coverage and reconstruction \cite{geo_exp_4}, and Laplace potential fields for safe outdoor exploration \cite{geo_exp_5}.
+Recent works include semantics-assisted indoor exploration \cite{geo_exp_3}, hex-decomposition-based coverage planning \cite{geo_exp_6}, and Laplace potential fields for safe outdoor exploration \cite{geo_exp_5}.
+More related to our work, receding-horizon ``next-best-view'' planning \cite{tare_1} presents an active octree occupancy mapping method which executes trajectories built from a random tree whose quality is determined by the amount of unmapped space that can be explored.
+Similarly, the graph-based exploration methods of \cite{tare_2} and \cite{tare_3} use local random trees in free space to sample candidate viewpoints for exploration, while a global graph maintains the connections among the frontiers in the map.
+Cao \textit{et al.} \cite{tare, geo_exp_6} introduced hierarchical active 3D coverage and reconstruction which computes a coarse coverage path at the global scale followed by a local planner that ensures collision avoidance via a high-resolution path.
+As shown by Corah and Michael \cite{corah}, coverage-based exploration strategies can be formulated as mutual-information maximization policies in the absence of sensor noise.
+However, in many real-world circumstances sensor measurements are corrupted by non-trivial noise, reducing the effectiveness of geometric exploration methods that do not capture probabilistic uncertainty.
+For example, due to the domain shift between the training data and the test environment, utilizing a pre-trained semantic segmentation model in the mapping process requires accounting for measurement uncertainty in the exploration policy.